jtmp146/n_body_code/readme.rst

+Welcome
-This is a simulation of the motion of n massive bodies under Newtonian gravity.
+This is my readme file for a simulation of the motion of n massive bodies under Newtonian gravity.